 Active Release Technique or ART is the preferred soft tissue therapy for sports injuries.
 Active Release Technique (ART) therapy has a profound effect on injured muscles, ligament, fascia, tendons, and nerves.

 You might ask does active release technique work?
-Well, what separates ART treatment from a regular muscle work, is the specific, applied tension to the muscle.
+Well, what separates ART treatment from regular muscle work, is the specific, applied tension to the muscle.
 In fact, it is the very precise movement to ensure the smooth movement of tissue and the directed breaking up of scar tissue to restore function with minimal treatment time.
 There are hundreds of protocols for treating every muscle, tendon, ligament, fascia, and nerve in the body.
-Active Release Technique is so specific and powerful that it is the only soft tissue therapy that is patented.
+This patented soft tissue therapy is so specific and powerful that everybody is inquiring about it and experts are recommending it.

 ACTIVE RELEASE TECHNIQUE EXPLAINED

 What is Active Release Therapy?
 Active Release Technique treats the whole structure instead of a particular section.
 That means muscles, tendons, ligaments, nerves or fascia are all being addressed at the same time!
 It is the active motion, directed pressure, and specificity of treatment of the muscle that allows the doctor to break up the adhesions.
 So what is an “adhesion” anyway?
-An adhesion is a fibrous tissue that develops from a small tear in the muscle, tendon or ligament.
-Some people may call this “scar tissue” as well.
-How does it get there in the first place?
+An adhesion is a mesh of tissue that matures from a small tear in the muscle, tendon or ligament.
+It is also referred to as scar tissue by some.
+Why did your body put it there, to begin with?

 An adhesion can develop 3 ways:

 Acute trauma (pulls, tears, collisions)

 Micro-trauma or Overuse (repetitive motion injury)

 Constant pressure or tension for prolonged periods of time (ie. poor posture)